sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 The rest of the method is pretty simple:
 1. We're not using a depth/stencil buffer currently, so we leave `depth_stencil` as `None`. *This will change later*.
 2. `count` determines how many samples the pipeline will use.
 Multisampling is a complex topic, so we won't get into it here.
 3. `mask` specifies which samples should be active.
-In this case we are using all of them.
+In this case, we are using all of them.
 4. `alpha_to_coverage_enabled` has to do with anti-aliasing.
 We're not covering anti-aliasing here, so we'll leave this as false now.
 5. `multiview` indicates how many array layers the render attachments can have.
 We won't be rendering to array textures so we can set this to `None`.

 <!-- https://gamedev.stackexchange.com/questions/22507/what-is-the-alphatocoverage-blend-state-useful-for -->

-Now all we have to do is add the `render_pipeline` to `State` and then we can use it!
+Now, all we have to do is add the `render_pipeline` to `State` and then we can use it!

 ```rust
 // new()